whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 ## End of Module Reflection

--What did you get technically and professionally out of this module?
-How are you going to use it in the future?

-Professionally I learned how to find and reach out to Developers around the world.
+Professionally, I learned how to find and reach out to Developers around the world.
 I also improved my group working dynamics.
 I enjoy working within groups and have had only great experiences with them.

 Technically, I learned about Ruby on Rails and got an invaluable understanding of what it means to be a web developer.
 I can make a semi-decent web application with user authentication/authorization in under an hour, including basic styling.
 Module 2's teaching style really helped me learn a lot of content in a very effective way.
 I love using Rspec and reading rails error messages- mostly because I have had a lot of practice, and I rarely see an error message that I do not understand.

-Throughout the mod, I also made adjustments to my personal website, which I like a lot:
+Throughout the mod, I also made adjustments to my personal website, which I enjoyed:

 * [Personal Website](Dpalazzari.github.io)